Seeking Justice For New York City Residents Injured Due To Medical Malpractice

 Fighting for compensation after a medical mistake can help your family cover costs associated with:

 You can help eliminate bad nurses, careless physicians, defective medical devices, and unsafe policies from New York hospitals by sharing your experience of medical malpractice.
-If victims fail to take action, then dangerous doctors and poorly functioning hospitals can continue harming patients.
+If survivors fail to take action, then dangerous doctors and poorly functioning hospitals can continue harming patients.

 If you suspect that you were injured due to a healthcare provider’s negligence, contact our NYC medical malpractice lawyers today for a free consultation.

-At Siegel & Coonerty, we work to help people who have been injured due to the carelessness of hospitals, physicians, nurses, or other medical professionals.
+At Siegel & Coonerty LLP, we work to help people who have been injured due to the carelessness of hospitals, physicians, nurses, or other medical professionals.
 We have an impressive record of success and extensive trial experience.
 Because of our familiarity with New York medical malpractice laws, we know how to prove a medical mistake in a court of law.

 The term “medical malpractice” encompasses mistakes that occur during operations, medication errors, and misdiagnoses at a normal check-up with your doctor.
 Having the courage to bring your medical mistake to light could save other patients from the same pain and agony.